 A small clip-on fan is optimally portable at approximately 2 pounds or less.
 However, it offers limited directional cooling capability.
 Tabletop fans range in weight from around 2 to 7 pounds, making them conveniently portable for use in various locations throughout the home.

-Tower and pedestal fans tend to be larger and heavier than clip-on and tabletop models.
+Pedestal and tower fans tend to be larger and heavier than clip-on and tabletop models.
 Weighing in at approximately 6 to 8 pounds, tower fans feature carry handles that increase their portability.
 Pedestal fans vary in weight from about 11 to 15 pounds, making them the least portable type of quiet fan.

 Many quiet fans offer additional features that enhance their usefulness.
 One of the most useful functions is oscillation.
 When a fan oscillates, it turns from side to side, altering the airflow direction at a slow and regular pace.
 This function means that a cooling breeze disperses throughout the space.